warrant-dev/warrant/migrations/datastore/sqlite/README.md

   sqlite:
     database: warrant
     inMemory: true
-eventstore:
-  synchronizeEvents: false
-  sqlite:
-    database: warrantEvents
-    inMemory: true
 ```

-Note: By default, SQLite will create a database file for both the database and eventstore.
-The filenames are configurable using the `database` property under `datastore` and `eventstore`.
-Specifying the `inMemory` option under `datastore` or `eventstore` will bypass creation of a database file and run the SQLite database completely in memory.
+Note: By default, SQLite will create a database file for the datastore.
+The filename is configurable using the `database` property under `datastore`.
+Specifying the `inMemory` option under `datastore` will create the database file in memory and will not persist it to the filesystem.
 When running Warrant with the `inMemory` configuration, **any data in Warrant will be lost once the Warrant process is shutdown/killed**.

-The `synchronizeEvents` attribute in the eventstore section is false by default.
-Setting it to true means that all events will be tracked in order within the same transaction (helpful for testing locally).

 Unlike `mysql` and `postgresql`, `sqlite` currently does not support manually running db migrations on the command line via golang-migrate.
 Therefore, you should keep `autoMigrate` set to true in your Warrant config so that the server runs migrations as part of startup.